paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 (5) **Community college** — The term “community college” has the meaning given the term “junior or community college” in [section 1058(f) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1058/f&num=0&edition=prelim).

-(6) **Covered facility of the national nuclear security administration** — The term “covered facility of the National Nuclear Security Administration” means a national security laboratory or a nuclear weapons production facility as such terms are defined in [section 2501 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2501&num=0&edition=prelim).
+(6) **Covered facility of the national nuclear security administration** — The term “covered facility of the National Nuclear Security Administration” means a national security laboratory or a nuclear weapons production facility as such terms are defined in section 2501 11 See References in Text note below. of title 50.

 (7) **Eligible sponsor** — The term “eligible sponsor” means a public organization or nonprofit organization that—